clustarr/docs/docs/ansible-configuration.md

 Specifies the RKE version.
 It can be requested [here](https://github.com/rancher/rke/releases/latest).

 - `rke_url`:
-Specifies the url to the RKE release.
-The version is inserted into the url automatically.
+Specifies the URL to the RKE release.
+The version is inserted into the URL automatically.

 - `rke_checksum`:
-Specifies the checksum type and value of the RKE release and can be requested from the url `https://github.com/rancher/rke/releases/download/{{ rke_version }}/sha256sum.txt` where `{{ rke_version }}` has to be replaced by the RKE version (for example [v1.1.7](https://github.com/rancher/rke/releases/download/v1.1.7/sha256sum.txt)).
+Specifies the checksum type and value of the RKE release and can be requested from the URL `https://github.com/rancher/rke/releases/download/{{ rke_version }}/sha256sum.txt` where `{{ rke_version }}` has to be replaced by the RKE version (for example [v1.1.7](https://github.com/rancher/rke/releases/download/v1.1.7/sha256sum.txt)).